Samsung/veles/docs/source/manualrst_veles_workflow_creation.rst

 abstract Workflow (Model).

-For creating a unique Model (like Recurrent Neural Network or any other not trivial linked Workflow), you can use :class:`veles.znicz.nn_units.NNWorkflow` class.
-The rules are the same: we create instances of units, link them by control flow using :meth:`link_from` and link their attributes using :meth:`link_attr`.
-We can link anything to anything and transmit any data from any unit to any unit.
+For creating a unique Model (like Recurrent Neural Network or any other not trivial linked Workflow), use :class:`veles.znicz.nn_units.NNWorkflow` class.
+The rules are the same: create instances of units, link the control flow using :meth:`veles.units.Unit.link_from` and link their attributes using :meth:`veles.units.Unit.link_attr`.
+It is possible to link anything to anything and transmit any data from any unit to any other unit.
 Example:

 .. code-block:: python